JuliaPlots/MakieGallery.jl/docs/src/basic-tutorials.md

 ## Set the `Scene`

-The `Scene` object holds everything in a plot, and you can initialize it by doing so:
+The `Scene` object holds everything in a plot, and you can initialize it like so:

 ```julia
 scene = Scene()
 ```

-Note that before you put anything in the scene, it will be black!
+Note that before you put anything in the scene, it will be blank!

 ## Basic plotting

 Below are some examples of basic plots to help you get oriented.

-You can put your in the plot window and scroll to zoom.
-Right click and drag lets you pan around the scene, and left click and drag lets you do selection zoom (in 2D plots), or orbit around the scene (in 3D plots).
+You can put your mouse in the plot window and scroll to zoom. **Right click and drag** lets you pan around the scene, and **left click and drag** lets you do selection zoom (in 2D plots), or orbit around the scene (in 3D plots).

-Many of these examples also work in 3D,
+Many of these examples also work in 3D.

 ### Scatter plot